Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 ### 24 - Item Preprocessing with JavaScript ###
-it is also possible to do preprocessing with JS similar to regex but keep in mind that in zabbix v7 the javascript version that is supported is ES5 so variables like const and let are not allowed.
+it is also possible to do preprocessing with JS similar to regex but keep in mind that in zabbix v7 the javascript version that is supported is ES5 so variables like const and let are not allowed. (commonjs vs ecmascript)

 for instance:
 ```javascript